Frequently Asked

 As an advocate for human rights, Huerta has been arrested more than 25 times for participating in non-violent civil disobedience activities and strikes.
 In 1988, at age 58 Dolores suffered a life-threatening assault while protesting against the policies of then presidential candidate George Bush in San Francisco.
 A baton-wielding San Francisco SWAT police officer broke four ribs and shattered her spleen; later, in a lawsuit against SFPD they were forced to change their crowd control tactics.

-During Cesar Chavez’s 25-day fast in 1972 in Phoenix, Arizona, UFW’s co-founder Dolores Huerta used the slogan “!Sí, se puede!”
+During the 25-day fast in 1972 in Phoenix, Arizona, UFW’s co-founder Dolores Huerta used the slogan “!Sí, se puede!”
 (Yes, we can!)
 The workers felt that what was possible in California couldn’t be done in Arizona.
 Dolores responded with “Si Se Puede en Arizona” Since then this has been an influential rally cry and guiding principle that has served to inspire.
 The phrase is a federally registered trademark of the UFW.
 The phrase has been widely adopted by other movements and campaigns.
 It even made its way to the White House.
 President Obama thanked Dolores for letting him borrow his campaign slogan “Yes We Can!”.

 While teaching, she could no longer bear to see her students come to school with empty stomachs and bare feet.
 After persistent efforts to provide them relief were unsupported by her administrators, she realized there was little she could do within the education system., Thus began her lifelong journey of working to fight for economic justice.
 Dolores Huerta decided to aid the children in her class by helping their farmworker parents win more equitable working conditions.